 JProfiler includes the command line tool

-jpdumpthat is more versatile than jmap.
+that is more versatile than jmap.
 It lets you select a process, can connect to processes running as a service on Windows, has no problems with mixed 32-bit/64-bit JVMs and auto-numbers HPROF snapshot files.
-Execute it with the
+Execute it with the jpdump

 -helpoption for more information.